FKnottenbelt/LS_120/120/definitions.md

 Constant resolution will look at the lexical scope first, and then look at the inheritance hierarchy.

+Accessible from all objects and subclasses call outside class: Class::Constant

 ```ruby
 module Maintenance
   def change_tires